hapax/hapax.github.io/assets/chuzenji.md

 But here, Aquinas makes his bold departure.
 There is change, there is flux, there is destruction; very well.
-But what (Aquinas asks) underwrites all that, and makes the door of ontology revolve?
+And what (Aquinas asks) underwrites all that, revoling the door of ontology?
 It can't be the perishable beings themselves, since they disappear and take their causal powers with them.
 Could be a mortal be responsibility for Mortality, or something